 Is your cat also behaving oddly?
 Meowing?
 Moving strangely?
 Acting in pain?
 It could have a real medical reason for its inappropriate behavior and you should consult your vet immediately.
 Bring her in for a medical checkup and ask for a urine test and possibly a blood test.

 Has something changed in your household—a new pet?
 A new child?
 A new roommate?
 Or new house?
 Or a new litter box location?
 If your cat has used another location, clean the area thoroughly and remove all traces of urine/feces smell from that spot.

 If you need to re-train your cat, you may need to place the cat, the litter box, and the food and water in the bathroom for a day or week.
 With no other options (like a potted plant or a rug) your cat should relearn to use the litter box.

 Please work with your cat through its inappropriate behavior.
-Seek guidance or advice from others and get proper medical help before giving up and euthanizing your pet or placing it in a shelter.
+Seek guidance or advice from others and get proper medical help before giving up and euthanizing your pet or placing it in a shelter (where it will most likely be euthanized).
 Most behavioral problems can be corrected and are solvable with some time.

 Bottom Line ….